2021–22 Liga II

-The 2021–22 Liga II (also known as 2021–22 Liga II Casa Pariurilor) was the 82nd season of the Liga II, the second tier of the Romanian football league system.
-A total of 20 teams contested the league.
+The 2021–22 Liga II (also known as Liga II Casa Pariurilor for sponsorship reasons) was the 82nd season of the Liga II, the second tier of the Romanian football league system, and the sixth consecutive season held in a single series.
+It began on 31 July 2021 and ended on 4 June 2022.

-It was the sixth Liga II season with a single series.
-In the regular season each team played every other team once, then followed a promotion play-off and a relegation play-out.
-The first two teams promoted to Liga I at the end of the season and the third-placed and fifth-placed team played a play-off match against the 13th-placed and 14th-placed team from Liga I. The last five teams relegated to Liga III.
-The season began on 31 July 2021 and ended on 4 June 2022.
+The competition format was maintained, consisting of two stages.
+In the first stage, each team played every other team once, followed by a six-team promotion play-off and a relegation play-out split into two groups of seven.
+In the second stage, the top two teams were promoted to Liga I, while the 3rd- and 4th-placed sides played two-legged play-offs against the 13th- and 14th-placed teams from Liga I. The bottom two teams in each group were relegated, and the 5th-placed teams met to decide the fifth relegation berth to Liga III.